Go Hiking in Guayanes Dry Forest

 There are some points of interest – Punta Icacos, Secret Beach, and Playa Icacos, another unnamed rocky beach, and the observation tower.
 We visited them all, and found them each to have something of interest.
 We found a bunch of nice sea glass on the beach, so that was a plus for me!.
 But we both really enjoyed the views.
 You can see up and down the east coast, and you can see Vieques on the horizon.

-We both really enjoyed the rock formations at the beaches too, hidden pools, and the general beauty of nature.
+We both really enjoyed the rock formations at the beaches too, hidden pools (at Punta cacos), and the general beauty of nature.
 It’s a photographer’s dream!
 The most popular areas are the first two beaches, which can get a bit crowded on weekend afternoons.
 The farther trails and observation tower are not used too often, except by hikers and mountain bikers.
 We spent about 3 hours exploring.
 I thought the hike up to the tower, which has some unsure footing (due to loose rocks/gravel on the trail) was worth it, Ray did not!

 There is no cost to access the Guayanes Dry Forest.